DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 1-18 and 20 are rejected under 35 U.S.C.
-103 as being unpatentable over Nelam et al, and further in view of Nystad (US 20140193081 A1).
+Claims 1-20 are rejected under 35 U.S.C.
+103 as being unpatentable over Nelam et al (US 20170301112 A1), and further in view of Nystad (US 20140193081 A1).

 RE claim 1, Nelam teaches An apparatus comprising: at least one processor system (Fig 5, abstract, [0073]) configured to:

-for at least a first block of computer graphics texture data, an endpoint quantization error estimate, and an interpolation index quantization error estimate for plural block compression (BC) modes (Figs 2-3, [0006], [0023] “estimating the weight decimation error individually for each of the vertical decimated grid and the horizontal decimated grid from the plurality of decimated grids.
+for at least a first block of computer graphics texture data, an endpoint quantization error estimate, and an interpolation index quantization error estimate for plural block modes (Figs 2-3, [0006], [0023] “estimating the weight decimation error individually for each of the vertical decimated grid and the horizontal decimated grid from the plurality of decimated grids.
 Further, the method includes estimating a weight decimation error for each of remaining decimated grids from the plurality of decimated grids based on corresponding weight decimation error of the vertical decimated grid and the horizontal decimated grid.
 Further, the method includes computing a quantization error of each weight quantization level on an ideal weight grid.
 Further, the method includes determining a combined error by combining the weight decimation error, the color format choice error, and the quantization error for each of the decimated grids.” wherein 'Weight Decimation' and 'Color Endpoint Estimation,' these terms are functionally identical to the claimed 'Interpolation Index' and 'Endpoint Quantization' errors.
 In the field of texture compression, a 'weight' is the interpolation index used for blending, and the 'estimation' of endpoints necessarily includes a calculation of the error introduced by fitting those values into a constrained bit-budget (quantization).
 In addition [0053]-[0055]);

-based at least in part on the estimates, select a first one of the BC modes; and compress the first block using the first mode (Figs 2-3, [0044], [0056]).
+based at least in part on the estimates, select a first one of the block modes that minimizes compression error (Figs 2-3, [0039], [0044], [0056] wherein the combined error is equivalent to Applicant’s compression error in abstract, [0009]-[0010]).

 RE claim 2, Nelam as modified by Nystad teaches wherein the plural BC modes comprise plural BC7 modes (Nystad [0047] wherein the error estimation before compression for each model of Nelam Figs 2-3, [0023], [0053]-[0055], can be equally applied for the projection and quantization error in all of BC7 modes).